Masfets/pendoo-docs/Writerside/topics/features.md

 As we continue to develop our product, more customisation options will become available.
 <warning>To enable this feature, a Pro plan may be required.</warning>

+#### :star: Customer reviews {id="customer-reviews"}
+Collect customer reviews on checkout.
+Gather invaluable feedback with our non-intrusive review form and get real insights as to how your customers feel about interacting with your brand.
+Decide whether you would like Pendoo to get in touch with customers whose reviews are anything less than excellent.
+Or engage with them as a brand, directly.

+A disappointed customer (god forbid) presents you with an opportunity to win them over.
+We give you all the tools to do just that - turn disappointement into brand loyalty.
+Publish fair reviews on your website and keep building on that trust between your brand and your customers.
+<warning>To enable this feature, a Pro plan may be required.</warning>

 #### :lock: Anti-theft {id="anti-theft"}
 Pendoo collaborates with leading anti-theft solutions providers, such as <a href="https://nedap.com/">Nedap</a>, to enhance our security offerings and ensure robust protection for our retail partners.
 Are you using RFID?
 Or magnetic tags?